Museum Extends Passenger Service on Las Vegas Hoover Dam Railroad

 The return passenger train to Henderson, Nev. from Boulder City experienced a slight delay on Thursday — of 89 years.

 It became the first passenger train from Boulder City ever to travel far enough into Henderson to see the Las Vegas Strip.
-And that’s because the last passenger train to do so ran in 1935, before the Strip existed.
+And that’s because the last passenger train to make the same trip did so in 1935, before the Strip existed.

 “I felt a tremendous sense of pride and accomplishment,” museum director Christopher MacMahon told Casino.org.
 “This is something we’ve been trying to do since the museum was founded in 1989, and it helps us build a better museum for people to come and experience the history of our wonderful state.”